 The company concentrates its resources on its investment management activities.
-On the basis of the established business model for the company within the strategic plans of the SMTH group, it is anticipated that the company will continue to deliver profits on its continuing investment management activities as the company is supported by a cost plus service fee arrangement with SMTAM.
+On the basis of the established business model for the company within the strategic plans of the Sumitomo Mitsui Trust Group, it is anticipated that the company will remain profitable as the company is supported by a cost-plus service fee arrangement with Sumitomo Mitsui Trust Asset Management Co Ltd (SMTAM) and earns additional interest income from surplus capital resources.

-The company's main sources of income continue to remain outside the European Union, with a focus largely in the middle east at present.
+The company's main sources of income continue to remain outside the European Union, with a focus wholly in the middle east at present.
 The company, in 2024, is looking to step up efforts in expanding its geographic footprint within the EMEA region by way of developing existing client business, gaining new clients and through organic asset growth.
 The profitability of the company continues to be secured by the service agreement with the parent company, and so it remains relatively neutral to macroeconomic developments in its immediate operating environment; being the UK and surrounds.
 The global development of the asset management business remains a key focus area for the company and aligns with the strategy for 2024.
-To that end, SMTB Hong Kong was appointed as sub-distributor in 2024 in addition to SMTB Luxembourg which was appointed in 2022.
+To that end, Sumitomo Mitsui Trust Bank (SMTB) Hong Kong was appointed as sub-distributor in 2024 in addition to SMTB Luxembourg which was appointed in 2022.
 The existing scope and function of the company to develop global business in the investment management area will remain as it is unless there are extreme circumstances forcing a review of scope and function.